 And wild blackberries are already ripening.

-As everybody will tell you, the local water tastes wonderul.
-Imbibing the water of the Pierian spring, at the birthplace of the muses, was said to supply the drinker with inspiration and knowledge.
+As everybody will tell you, the local water tastes wonderful.
+Imbibing the water of the Pierian spring, at the birthplace of the Muses, was said to supply the drinker with inspiration and knowledge.
 This drinking fountain in the park allows you to test the legend completely free of charge.
 But beware:

 "A little Learning is a dang'rous Thing;